-Housing A new interactive map viewer is being Within Q3 Completion and publication of the map Monitor developed to enable the public to budget viewer on the Council's website.
-Interactive access the Council's annual Housing Мар Monitor information.
+Housing Monitor Interactive Map A new interactive map viewer is being developed to enable the public to access the Council's annual Housing Monitor information.
 This makes it easier for the public to identify monitor sites and land availability information.
-Risk Manage Risk Management Identify Risks Identify Risks and any Mitigating Actions Required: Risk 1: Members disagree with evidence base provided from Independent Researchers.
+Within budget Completion and publication of the map viewer on the Council's website.
+Identify Risks Risk Management Identify Risks and any Mitigating Actions Required: Risk 1: Members disagree with evidence base provided from Independent Researchers.
 Mitigation 1: S Mitigation 1: SMT kept up-to-date with progress at key stages and workshop held to agree way forward.